The $\alpha$--regression for compositional data: a unified framework for standard, temporal and spatial regression models including compositional predictors: The --spatial regression models

 \subsection{The GW$\alpha$R model}

-The GWR$\alpha$R model is a weighted $\alpha$--regression scheme, but the difference is that the regression is performed $n$ times, each time with different weights.
+The GW$\alpha$R model is a weighted $\alpha$--regression scheme, but the difference is that the regression is performed $n$ times, each time with different weights.
 The weighted $SSE$ that must be minimized is